BYUI-ECEN-361-F25/lab-10-ipc-examples-corbinpro/Documentation/Assignment.md

 3. Protected Global Variables

-4. Process Notification via Software Timers
+4. Process Notification via Software Timerss

 In the provided FreeRTOS system, tasks are set up to use these mechanisms to communicate with each other.
 The mechanisms and associated